pdbartlett/pdblatex/Simple_Example_Document (1 April 2022).md

-It also provides an opportunity to see how subsequent paragraphs are formatted (they are indented rather than "skipping space", though this can be changed at a later date if it's preferable.
+It also provides an opportunity to see how subsequent paragraphs are formatted (they are indented rather than "skipping space", though this can be changed at a later date if it's preferable).

-It also goves a chances to show a different type of list.
+Finally it gives a chances to show a different type of list.
 This one is bulleted---also known as unordered---as opposed to the numbered/ordered list used in the previous section.

 * bulleted lists (like this one)
 * the different dashes: hyphens (e.g. side-effect), `en` dashes (e.g. 1--2 ideas),